 Nobody likes fish breath…

-Don't want to deal with smelling fishageddon, but still want to offer your pooch a scaly snack?
-Don't worry, fish doesn't have to be dried to be enjoyed by dogs!
+Don’t want to deal with smelling fishageddon, but still want to offer your pooch a scaly snack?
+Luckily, there are quite a few ways that fish can be safely offered to dogs.

 I feed fish most often as treats.
 Many raw feeders feed fish (yes, raw), but there are some precautions you’ll want to take to avoid parasites.
 Do some research on Salmon Poisoning Disease before feeding fish raw.
 If you eat fish yourself, you can offer your pet pieces of plain, cooked fish.

-I know there are many different types of fish.
-I see sardines recommended most often for dogs, and this is what I often offer mine.
+I know there are many types of fish.
+I see sardines recommended most frequently for dogs.
 You can feed tinned/canned sardines, but make sure to buy them packed in water and not in oil.
 My local market sells frozen sardines as well, which is what I often use to make the boys treats.
+Salmon is common in commercial dog foods and treats.
+It’s more expensive to purchase fresh, but both of my dogs love salmon.

 What are the Benefits of Feeding Fish Anyways?